cr0ybot/front-end-init/README.md

 ## Startup

 Download these files or fetch the git repo.
-Then, (as long as you've got node/npm, grunt, and bower installed) all you should have to do to get up and running is `npm install`, and `bower install`.
+Then, (as long as you've got node/npm and grunt installed) all you should have to do to get up and running is `npm install`.
 You might also want to do an `npm update`, depending on when this repo was last updated.

 ## Folders and Files